 At that appointment, you'll be talking about your academic experiences.
-The professional staff member you meet with will talk about all your classes with you and talk about ways in which CADE might assist you in succeeding in general.
+The professional staff member you meet with will talk about all your classes with you and talk about ways in which SLC might assist you in succeeding in general.
 AFTER you attend that meeting, you'll be assigned to your peer tutor(s).

 Who are the peer tutors?

 We hire peer tutors from among the student body.
 Tutors have completed the courses for which they are tutoring at SUNY Oneonta and have received a B+ or better in the course.
-All tutors complete a 2-hour training workshop before working with tutees, and they complete additional training throughout the time they work at CADE.
+All tutors complete a 2-hour training workshop before working with tutees, and they complete additional training throughout the time they work at SLC.
 Effective Fall 2016, all newly hired tutors are working toward completing National Tutoring Association (NTA) basic level certification.

 I need help with study skills.

 Our professional study skills and reading tutors, whom we also call Academic Coaches, can help you develop skills that will help you in a variety of courses.
-You can sign up for a study skills tutor by requesting PROF 090/Academic Coaching using the same application form you use for requesting a peer tutor for a class.
+You can sign up for a study skills tutor by requesting Academic Coaching using the same application form you use for requesting a peer tutor for a class.